|« PreviousNext »|

 On the Description tab, get the DNS name that is labeled A or AAAA Record.
 This domain name begins with dualstack.

-If you want to create alias resource record sets for other ELB load balancers, repeat steps d and e.
+If you want to create alias resource record sets for other ELB load balancers, repeat steps 4 and 5.

 Sign out of the AWS Management Console.